 First, you should make yourself familiar with the setup and permission requirements for each of the data sources in your study.
-Some data sources work without any explicit permission from the participant, for example, raw motion sensors.
+Some data sources work without any explicit permission from the participant such as raw motion sensors.
 Others require the participant to give explicit permission to Ethica to access the data, for example, GPS.
-Some other data sources may require the participant to install another Ethica application on their phone in order for the data to be collected, such as App Usage.
+Some other data sources may require the participant to install another Ethica application on their phone for the data to be collected.

 When you join your study as a mock participant, you will be able to check out all these steps.
 This allows you to better guide your participants during the enrollment session, in case they have any questions.

-Ethica Survey Editor allows you to preview the survey and test how it will work
+Ethica Activity Editor allows you to preview the survey and test how it will

-on the participants' devices.
-To do so, go to the Preview & Publish section of
+work on the participants' devices.
+To do so, go to the

 Preview tab there allows you to quickly test your